MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │ 10 │
     =#

-We need the `Each` combinator, which acts as a barrier for an aggregate query.
-For each input element, `Each` evaluates its argument; then, it then collects the outputs.
+We need the `Each` combinator, which acts as an elementwise *barrier*.
+For each input element, `Each` evaluates its argument;
+and then, it then collects the outputs.

     void[OneTo(3) >> Each(OneTo(It) >> Sum)]
     #=>